 BioMin F for Kids is intended for ages 3+.
 Children should use a pea-sized amount and not rinse with water after brushing because that washes away the important toothpaste ingredients.
 Children under 3 can also use it as long as they weigh at least 10kg.
 They should use only a smear (about the size of a grain of rice) and teach them not to swallow it.

-After age 6, children can switch to an adult toothpaste, although they may prefer to stick with the melon or strawberry one for a while!
-The younger product testers on our team gave these kids' toothpastes a big thumbs up for taste and texture.
+After age 6, children can switch to adult toothpaste, although they may prefer to stick with the melon or strawberry one for a while!
+The younger product testers on our team gave these kids' toothpastes a big thumbs-up for taste and texture.

 BioMin C toothpaste

 Most dental professionals and organisations recommend using fluoride toothpaste, but some people prefer to avoid this ingredient.
-That's why BioMin have also developed a fluoride-free version, BioMin C toothpaste.
+That's why BioMin has also developed a fluoride-free version, BioMin C toothpaste.